-The study intervention(s) to be used in this study is outlined in [Table 3](#).
+The study intervention(s) to be used in this study is outlined in [Table 2](#).

-Table 3 Study Interventions
+Table 2 Study Interventions

-Arm Name Arm Type Intervention Name Type Dose Formulation Unit Dose Strength(s) Dosage Level(s) Route of Administration Regimen/ Treatment Period Use IMP/ NIMP Sourcing Severe Renal Impairment Group Experimental MK-8591 (ISL) Drug Capsule 10 mg 60 mg Oral Single Dose on Day 1 Experimental IMP Provided by the Sponsor Healthy Control Group Experimental MK-8591 (ISL) Drug Capsule 10 mg 60 mg Oral Single Dose on Day 1 Experimental IMP Provided by the Sponsor Definition Investigational Medicinal Product (IMP) and Non-Investigational Medicinal Product (NIMP) is based on guidance issued by the European Commission.
-Regional and/or Country differences of the definition of IMP/NIMP may exist.
+Arm Name Arm Type Intervention Name Intervention Type Dose Formulation Unit Dose Strength(s) Dosage Level(s) Route of Administration Regimen/ Treatment Period/ Vaccination Regimen Use IMP/ NIMP Sourcing Healthy Control Group Experimental MK-8591 (ISL) Drug Capsule 30 mg 60 mg Oral Single Dose on Day 1 Experimental IMP Provided by the Sponsor Moderate Hepatic Impairment Group Experimental MK-8591 (ISL) Drug Capsule 30 mg 60 mg Oral Single Dose on Day 1 Experimental IMP Provided by the Sponsor

+The classification of Investigational Medicinal Product (IMP) and Non-Investigational Medicinal Product (NIMP) in this table is based on guidance issued by the European Commission and applies to countries in the European Economic Area (EEA).
+Country differences with respect to the definition/classification of IMP/NIMP may exist.
 In these circumstances, local legislation is followed.

-All supplies indicated in [Table 3](#) will be provided per the "Sourcing" column depending upon local country operational requirements.
+All supplies indicated in Table 2 will be provided per the "Sourcing" column depending upon local country operational requirements.
 If local sourcing, every attempt should be made to source these supplies from a single lot/batch number where possible (eg, not applicable in the case where multiple lots or batches may be required due to the length of the study, etc).